Counties of Sweden: Older subdivisions

 Sweden's provinces, or landskap, and the "lands", or landsdelar, lack political importance today but are common denominations culturally and historically.
 The provinces had their own laws and justice systems and could have large cultural and religious differences.
-Note that the province of Småland (literally small land) historically was several provinces with its own laws.
+The province of Småland (literally small land) historically was several provinces with its own laws.
 Here burial tradition in the era before the Viking Age could differ significantly from province to province.
-The province of Norrbotten is a relatively recent creation; it was part of Västerbotten which extended all the way to Österbotten into today's Finland before 1809.
-Finnish and Swedish Lappland was also one province until 1809.
+The province of Norrbotten is a relatively recent creation; it was part of Västerbotten which extended all the way to Österbotten in today's Finland before 1809.
+Finnish and Swedish Lapland formed a single province until 1809.

 Historically, the provinces were grouped in three lands: Götaland, being southern and western Sweden; Svealand being eastern and south-eastern, and Norrland being the entire northern half.
 The names of the first two refer to ancient tribes, and the third is a geographical reference.
 They are still commonly used as geographical references.
 The boundaries have changed over time, with the most significant in 1658 (the cession of provinces from Denmark-Norway to Sweden) and 1812 (due to the loss of Finland to Russia in 1809).
-In 1812 some provinces were moved from Götaland to Svealand.
+In 1812, some provinces were moved from Götaland to Svealand.